hsf-training/analysis-essentials/git/08-collab.md

  create mode 100644 pluto.txt
 ```

-Then push the change to the *Owner's repository* on GitHub:
+Then push the change to the *Owner's repository* on GitLab:

 ```bash
 $ git push origin master